Houzz is the new way to design your home.

 Libertyville Not So Big Showhouse

-light plants, in fact they perform best in very well lit areas.
-The reflection of light from the bright surfaces of the staircase allowed light from above to wash the upper foliage of the bamboo.
-Thanks for your question!
+which allowed for its placement within the narrow confines of the staircase opening from ground level through upper level.
+Bamboo are not low light plants, in fact they perform best in very well lit areas.
+The reflection of light from the bright surfaces of the staircase allowed light from above to wash

 Cool stairwell tall bamboo plant.
 Might try this one